Avatar: The Way of Water: Performance capture

 Avatar: The Way of Water entered production and started preliminary shooting on August 15, 2017, with Manhattan Beach, California, as the main shooting location.
-Principal photography started on September 25, 2017, simultaneously with Avatar 3 (2024).
-As Weaver later revealed in November, filming had to be moved around to allow her to film a cameo appearance in the series eight finale of Doc Martin (2004–present).
+Principal photography began on September 25, 2017, on a $350–$460 million budget; the film is one of the most expensive films ever made.
+It was simultaneously filmed with Avatar: Fire and Ash (2025).
+As Weaver later revealed in November, filming had to be moved around to allow her to film a cameo appearance in the series eight finale of Doc Martin (2004–22).

-On November 23, Cameron stated that the crew had been undergoing tests with the cast for the last month to film underwater scenes in performance capture, and that they succeeded in filming the first of those on November 14, featuring six of their seven main child actors, including Trinity Bliss.
-He stated "we're getting really good data, beautiful character motion and great facial performance capture.
+On November 23, Cameron said the crew had been undergoing tests with the cast for the last month to film underwater scenes in performance capture, and that they succeeded in filming the first of those on November 14, featuring six of their seven main child actors, including Trinity Bliss.
+He said "we're getting really good data, beautiful character motion and great facial performance capture.
 We've basically cracked the code".
-He said that tests would last until January 2018, as "we're still working in our small test tank.
+The cast and crew did not use scuba sets as "air bubbles might interfere with the accuracy of the sensors".
+Another problem with underwater scenes was how the infrared light used in performance capture was not registered by the camera sensors as it was absorbed by the water, and so UV-light had to be used instead.
+Two separate performance capture systems were made; one used underwater, and another above the water, which had to work in sync with one another.
+Cameron said that tests would last until January 2018, as "we're still working in our small test tank.
 We graduate to our big tank in January".
 It was "a dialogue scene", as according to Cameron, the characters communicate via "a kind of a sign language".
+The underwater fight scene between Worthington and Lang was difficult, based on their interviews.
+Worthington considered this a risky option because doing choke-outs can cause drowning.
+Overseen by a safety team during the shoot, the actors ensured their survival.